Toward a Theory of Causation for Interpreting Neural Code Models

-\IEEEPARstart{T}{he} combination of large amounts of freely available code-related data, which can be mined from open source repositories, and ever-more sophisticated architectures for Neural Language Models of Code, which we refer to as Neural Code Models (\nlms) in this paper, have fueled the development of Software Engineering (SE) tools with increasing effectiveness. \nlms have (seemingly) illustrated promising performance across a range of different SE tasks~\cite{Watson:ICSE20,White:MSR15,ciniselli2021empirical,Mastropaolo2021StudyingTasks}.
+\IEEEPARstart{T}{he} combination of large amounts of freely available code-related data, which can be mined from open source repositories, and ever-more sophisticated deep learning architectures for code, which we refer to as Neural Code Models (\nlms), have fueled the development of software engineering (SE) tools with increasing effectiveness. \nlms have (seemingly) illustrated promising performance across a range of different SE tasks~\cite{Watson:ICSE20,White:MSR15,ciniselli2021empirical,Mastropaolo2021StudyingTasks, Tufano.MSR.2018, SANER.2019, Tufano:icse2021}.
 In particular, \textit{code generation} has been an important area of SE research for decades, enabling tools for downstream tasks such as code completion~\cite{MSR-Completion}, program repair~\cite{Chen2019sequencer}, and test case generation~\cite{Watson:ICSE20}.
-In addition, industry interest in leveraging \nlms for code generation has also grown as evidenced by tools such as Microsoft's IntelliCode \cite{intellicode}, Tabnine \cite{tabnine}, OpenAI's Codex \cite{openai_codex}, and GitHub's Copilot \cite{github_copilot}.
-Given the prior popularity of code completion engines within IDEs~\cite{murphy2006ide}, and the pending introduction of, and investment in commercial tools, \nlms for code generation will almost certainly be used to help build production software systems in the near future, if they are not being used already.
+In addition, industry interest in leveraging Large Language Models (LLMs), a scalable version of \nlms, has also grown as evidenced by tools such as Microsoft's IntelliCode \cite{intellicode}, Tabnine \cite{tabnine}, OpenAI's Codex \cite{openai_codex}, and GitHub's Copilot \cite{github_copilot}.
+Given the prior popularity of code completion engines within IDEs~\cite{murphy2006ide} and investment in commercial tools, \nlms for code generation will almost certainly be used to help build production software systems in the near future if they are not being used already.

-However, it is generally accepted that \textit{Neural Language Models} operate in a black-box fashion.
-That is, we are uncertain how these models \textit{arrive at decisions}, which is why \nlms suffer from \textit{incompleteness} in problem formalization \cite{Doshi-Velez2017TowardsLearning}.
-As such, much of the work on \nlms has primarily relied upon automated metrics (\eg Accuracy, BLEU, METEOR, ROUGE) as an evaluation standard.
-Skepticism within the natural language processing (NLP) research community is growing regarding the efficacy of current automated metrics ~\cite{ribeiro2020checklist, rei2020comet, kocmi2021ship}, as they tend to overestimate model performance.
-Even benchmarks that span multiple tasks and metrics have been shown to lack robustness, leading to incorrect assumptions of model comparisons~\cite{dehghani2021benchmark}.